ASIC has sent a strong message to the financial services industry with regard to false advertising, while fining one company $10,000.

 Tasmania regional commissioner Chris Green told Australian Broker TV

 ASIC “actively monitors” advertising in the financial services industry and takes action when necessary.

 “Advertising plays a crucial role in consumer decisions about financial products, and as such advertising is a focus of ASIC.”

 ASIC Deputy Chairman Peter Kell

-Property Capital moved quickly to remove the advertising once contacted by ASIC.
+said that SMSF Property Capital moved quickly to remove the advertising once contacted by ASIC.
 He added that the penalty should serve as a warning to anyone advertising financial products.

 “It is crucial that consumers are not misled about the level of risk associated with any investment,” said Kell.

-s.
+.
 Creating a false impression of the level of regulatory approval for investments can lead to consumers making poor decisions.

 “Providing accurate information that does not mislead is fundamental to the operation of a fair and efficient market,” he said.